onheap/eval/README.md

   > It is typically used for the scenarios that fetching variables is expansive and the root operator is bool operators.

 * **ReportEvent** is a configuration option.
 If it is enabled, the evaluation engine will send events to the EventChannel for each execution step.
 We can use this feature to observe the internal execution of the engine and to collect statistics on the execution of expressions.
+[Debug Panel](#debug-panel) and [Expression Cost Optimizer](#expression-cost-optimizer) are two example usages of this feature.

 * **Dump / DumpTable / IndentByParentheses**